Laura Marano: 2011–2016: Austin & Ally and radio

-In 2011, Marano began playing Ally Dawson on the Disney Channel series Austin & Ally.
+In 2011, Marano had her breakout role as Ally Dawson on the Disney Channel series Austin & Ally.
 In 2013, Marano recorded four solo songs and one duet with Ross Lynch for the soundtrack album Austin & Ally: Turn It Up.
 "Me and You" debuted within the U.S. Billboard Kid Digital Songs chart at number thirteen before rising to the sixth spot, spending eleven weeks on the chart.
 "Redial" debuted at number nineteen before peaking at number eighteen, spending four weeks on the chart.
 Also in 2013, Marano recorded a duet with her Austin & Ally co-star Ross Lynch entitled "I Love Christmas" for Disney Channel's third holiday compilation album, Holidays Unwrapped.
 On November 25, 2013, the song was released as a promotional single.
 On December 14, "I Love Christmas" debuted within the U.S. Billboard Holiday Digital Songs chart peaking at number fifty.

 In 2014, Marano voiced Rachel in four episodes of Randy Cunningham: 9th Grade Ninja.
 She also appeared as Hammu in Fish Hooks and as Fangs in Liv and Maddie.
 Also in 2014, she appeared in a music video produced for British pop-rock group The Vamps and American singer Demi Lovato called "Somebody to You".
 In March 2015, Marano stated that she had signed a record deal with Universal's Big Machine Records.
-In the same year, Marano starred in Disney Channel's Original Movie, Bad Hair Day.
+In the same year, Marano starred in Disney Channel's Original Movie, Bad Hair Day alongside Leigh-Allyn Baker, playing Monica Reeves, the film's main protagonist.
 The film was first released on February 6, 2015, on Disney Channel and had its premiere broadcast in the US on February 13.
 She also starred as the young version of Amy in A Sort of Homecoming, which tells the story of a girl who returns to her home town in Louisiana from her career in New York City.
 On January 10, 2016, Austin and Ally ended after four seasons.

 On January 13, 2016, Marano debuted her own radio talk show on Radio Disney entitled For the Record with Laura Marano.
-The weekly one-hour show chronicles Marano's journey as she launches her music career, featuring interviews with a guest star in each episode.
-The show also provides listeners tips on how one can pursue a career in music.
-The show has featured various guest stars including Nick Jonas, Ariana Grande, Meghan Trainor, OneRepublic, Troye Sivan and Zendaya.
+The weekly one-hour show chronicled Marano's journey as she launched her music career, featuring interviews with a guest star in each episode.
+The show also provided listeners tips on how one can pursue a career in music.
+The show featured various guest stars including Nick Jonas, Ariana Grande, Meghan Trainor, OneRepublic, Troye Sivan and Zendaya.
 The first episode of the show, which aired January 12, 2016, guest starred her co-stars of Austin & Ally.